rocco9022/rocco9022/README.md

 📝 I decided to get involved in the tech world because I realized that not being part of it is not an option.
 Moreover, not in a life where change is the only constant.

+As a Product Designer, I can help you mitigate your UX and UI problems, and bring your product to a new higher professional level.
+I specialize in web and mobile applications, and I’ve worked with a variety of clients, always keeping focus on it’s culture and applying all my art and design best practices.
+My work is always driven by my passion to create really smooth user interfaces, that are beautifull and functional.
 <h3 align="left">Languages and Tools:</h3>